repoze/repoze.formapi/src/repoze/formapi/README.txt

   ...         'year': int,
   ...         'playtime': float}

-When we display the form, we can pass in a ``data`` object, which provides values corresponding to the fields.

 Forms often do not have default values, for instance search forms or add forms.

   >>> form = TapeForm()

 The form data is available from the ``data`` attribute.
+Since we didn't pass in a request, there's no data available.

   >>> form.data['artist'] is None
   True

-If a request comes in, it can be validated against the fields.
+If a request comes in, the values are reflected in the form data.
+We can also validate the request against the form fields.

 There's no inherent concept of required fields, hence requests may provide zero or more field values.

+We pass the request to the form as keyword argument.

   >>> request = Request(
   ...    params=(('title', u'Motorcity Detroit USA Live'),))

-We pass the request to the form as keyword argument.

   >>> form = TapeForm(request=request)